 Annual divorce figures for the UK and constituent countries can be found in the Population and Health Reference tables (see ‘Annual Time Series’ table).

-Despite the decrease in divorces, the number of civil partnership dissolutions increased in 2011.
-However this is part of an upward trend given that this type of partnership is relatively new and therefore the numbers of people in civil partnerships is increasing.
+Similarly to the increase in divorces, the number of civil partnership dissolutions also increased in 2012.
+However, this is part of an upward trend given that this type of partnership is relatively new and therefore the number of people in civil partnerships is increasing.

 Further statistics on civil partnership dissolutions can be found on the ONS website.

-Consequently, 2011 divorce rates are based on estimated 2011 marital status population estimates which use the mid-2011 population estimates based on the 2011 Census and the marital status distribution from the 2008-based marital status population projections for 2011.
-Analyses have shown that these estimates provide:
+Divorce rates for 2011 and 2012 are therefore based on estimated 2011 marital status population estimates.
+These use the mid-2011 population estimates based on the 2011 Census and the marital status distribution from the 2008-based marital status population projections for 2011.
+Analyses comparing the marital status distribution in the marital status estimates for mid-2008-2010 and the 2008-based marital status projections for 2008-2012 have shown that these estimates provide:

-and a more plausible 2011 marital status distribution than the 2010 marital status estimates.
+a more plausible marital status distribution than the 2010 marital status estimates.

-Population estimates for mid-2002 to mid-2010 are being revised to take account of the results of the 2011 Census to ensure a consistent time series over the decade.
-Revised population estimates for:
+Population estimates for mid-2002 to mid-2010 have been revised to take account of the results of the 2011 Census to ensure a consistent time series over the decade.

 Revisions to population estimates by marital status for mid-2002 to mid-2010 are not currently planned.
-The marital status estimates used to calculate divorce rates for 2002-2008 are therefore not consistent with the latest mid-year population estimates.
-Consequently, any comparisons between rates for 2002-2010 and 2011 should be treated with caution due to the different census bases used.
-To enable comparisons over time, divorce rates in 2011 have been compared to those in 2001.
+The marital status estimates used to calculate divorce rates for 2002-2010 are therefore not consistent with the latest mid-year population estimates.
+Consequently, any comparisons between rates for 2002-2010 and 2011-2012 should be treated with caution due to the different census bases used.

 ONS uses divorce statistics to:

-produce population estimates by marital status for England and Wales (currently under review and may be discontinued),
+Produce population estimates by marital status for England and Wales (currently under review).

-and produce population projections by marital status for England and Wales (currently under review and may be discontinued).
+Produce population projections by marital status for England and Wales on an ad-hoc basis (currently under review).

 The Ministry of Justice (MoJ) is one of the key users of divorce statistics and has responsibility for policy and legislation on divorces.
 Demographic information collected by MoJ is analysed and published by ONS and MoJ relies on these analyses to inform policy decisions.

 Other government departments, for example the Department for Work and Pensions (DWP) and the Department for Education (DfE), also use divorce statistics.
-The demography unit at DWP uses the detailed divorce statistics to feed into statistical models for pensions and benefits.
+DWP uses the detailed divorce statistics to feed into statistical models for pensions and benefits.
 DfE have an interest in divorce statistics since family breakdown can impact on a child’s well-being.

-Organisations such as Eurostat and those in the voluntary sector use ONS divorce statistics for comparison purposes and also to support campaigns.
+Organisations such as Eurostat use ONS divorce statistics for comparison purposes and organisations in the voluntary sector may use ONS divorce statistics to support campaigns.
 These organisations often pass on ONS’s divorce statistics to their own users.

 Lawyers, solicitors and those involved in family law, as well as academics and researchers in demography and social sciences, are often interested in divorce figures.

 Queries on divorces by area are frequent, although ONS does not produce divorces by area of residence.
 This is because divorce data provided to ONS by the courts does not contain information on the area of residence of the parties.
-Information on the location of the court is available, but this is not a good indicator of where the parties lived either before or after separation, as the two parties may choose the court they wish to use and courts are not evenly spread around England and Wales.
+Information on the location of the court is available from the Ministry of Justice in Court Statistics Quarterly, but this is not a good indicator of where the parties lived either before or after separation, as the two parties may choose the court they wish to use and courts are not evenly spread around England and Wales.

 More data on divorces in England and Wales are available on the Office for National Statistics (ONS) website.

-The ONS divorces QMI (164.8 Kb Pdf) provides overview notes which pull together key qualitative information on the various dimensions of quality as well as providing a summary of methods used to compile the output.
+The ONS divorces Quality and Methodology Information (164.8 Kb Pdf) provides overview notes which pull together key qualitative information on the various dimensions of quality as well as providing a summary of methods used to compile the output.

-Annual divorce figures for the UK and constituent countries can be found in the Population and Health Reference tables.
+Annual divorce figures for the UK and constituent countries can be found in the Vital Statistics: Population and Health Reference tables.

 Northern Ireland Statistics and Research Agency provide divorce statistics for Northern Ireland.

-Annual and quarterly divorce statistics are also available from the Ministry of Justice.
+Divorce statistics are also available from the Ministry of Justice in Court Statistics Quarterly.

 Further statistics on marriages, civil partnership and civil partnership dissolutions are available on the ONS website, as are data on families and households which presents recent estimates of the number of families by type, people in families by type, and children in families by type.